lavrensiyum/windows-bad-ram-solution/README.md

 4. Done!

 ## Thanks!
-This is my first guide on GitHub so if you see any "unusual" things like grammer or technic problem, feel free to contact me on Discord (yildiz 0001)!
+This is my first guide on GitHub so if you see any "unusual" things like grammer or technic problem, feel free to contact me on Discord (yildiz/0001)!